State Business Taxes (Not Just Income Taxes)

 But the other side of the coin is state nexus (which was broached earlier) where you are not physically headquartered in California, but have a nexus either physically or economically in California.
 This too would subject your income sourced from California to the franchise tax.

-In some cases you might have nexus in California but not any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (as of 2019).
+In some cases you might have nexus in California but not any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (for the 2020 tax year).
 Nutty.
 You have nexus, but no taxable income, and you still pay the minimum franchise tax?
 Yes.
 This happens when you create an LLC but all your income sources are outside California and they exceed certain thresholds.
 There are other situations where this can happen.

 Conversely, if you are a sole proprietor in California (and not an LLC or corporation), you do not pay a franchise tax.
 Yes, you will be subjected to Federal self-employment taxes which is why you want to consider an S Corp election.
 So therein lies the rub.
 Franchise tax versus self-employment tax.